Indonesia–Philippines relations: Modern-day

 Since Indonesia's proclamation of independence on 17 August 1945, and the Philippines independence on 4 July 1946, the old cordial relationship between Indonesians and the Filipinos was reestablished.
 On 24 November 1949, the two countries established diplomatic relations.
 Since 1949, the Indonesian Government has opened its representative office (Consular Office) in Manila but it was not until the early 1950s that a diplomatic office (embassy) was established headed by an Ambassador.
 In 1967, both countries together with Thailand, Singapore and Malaysia founded ASEAN to ensure the peace and stability in the region.

 In 2012, Indonesian television producers spawned their national franchise of the Philippine game-television show Eat Bulaga!, known as Eat Bulaga!
 Indonesia.
 The first Indonesian version adopted many activities and game segments from their original Philippine counterpart, before switching TV stations and adding their own twists.

 However, with the case of Mary Jane Veloso, a Filipina death-row inmate in Indonesia convicted of drug trafficking, relations between the two nations may take a minor strain.
 Veloso has, however, requested her family and the Philippine government not to damage the Indonesia–Philippines relations.
 Veloso's execution was further delayed on the day she was scheduled to be executed in 2015.
 But following an agreement between the Indonesian and Philippine governments, Veloso returned to the Philippines in 2024.

 In 2016, in an effort to improve the country's maritime capabilities, the Philippine Navy purchased its newest warship, the BRP Tarlac, from Indonesia.
 It is based on the Makassar-class ships used by the Indonesian Navy.
 The ship was built by PT PAL Indonesia, in Surabaya, East Java where it is to be exported from.
 This would enable the Philippines to rely less on foreign allies for military maritime transport.

 In June 2016, economic relations between Indonesia and the Philippines took a minor strain, when the Indonesian officials suspended coal exports to the Philippines.
 This decision was made after 7 Indonesian sailors carrying boats of coal en route to the Philippines were kidnapped by Filipino militants in the Sulu Sea.
 It is unknown of whether the militants were part of the Abu Sayyaf.
 Indonesian minister for foreign affairs Retno Marsudi stated that the moratorium would last until the Philippine government could provide confident security to Indonesian nationals.
 Indonesia currently is the Philippines' biggest supplier of coal, approximately 70%.

 In January 2017, the Philippines granted residence permits to persons of Indonesian descent (PIDs) and stateless people with Indonesian ancestry living in southern Philippines.

 Culture

 Linguistic diversity

-Both countries have a massive number of languages, for example, Indonesia has about 700 languages, while the Philippines has over 180 languages spoken in the country.
+Both countries have considerable number of languages spoken, for example Indonesia has about 700 languages, while the Philippines has over 180 languages spoken in the country.

 Ethnic groups

-Both countries have a massive number of ethnic groups, the Philippines has about 182 ethnic groups, while Indonesia has about 1,300, most of whom speak Austronesian languages.
+Both countries have a large number of ethnic groups, the Philippines has about 182 ethnic groups, while Indonesia has about 1,300, most of whom speak Austronesian languages.